- Mobile: 925.899.9000

 And forget about that rumored rise in mortgage interest rates.
 During the trade group's recent 2015 California Housing Market Forecast, Appleton-Young projected only a slight increase to 4.5% from 4.3% this year.
 "The forecast is always for higher rates," Appleton-Young said.
 "Our look next year is that we don't see (long-term) rates going up very much."

 Here's what you can expect: a better year for first-time home buyers, fewer investors, more inventory, and a friendlier environment.
 It could be a great mix of variables for you to make your next real estate move.

-Of course, keeping track of the market in your neighborhood is vital whether you're planning to sell or looking to buy.
-You can sign up for free automatic abbreviated reports anytime.
+If you'd like to keep track of the market in your neighborhood, you can sign up for free automatic abbreviated reports anytime.
 Just log onto http://open.apr.com/Community-Information, then follow the instructions on the left side of the screen.
 If you have any questions, you can contact me directly and I will set it up for you.
 You can also view more in-depth reports for your specific neighborhood anytime you'd like.